INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 ## Security ##

+### Importance of the MQTT Client ID ###

+In MQTT, publication and subscription is associated with the subscriber's and publisher's client ID, not the username.
+Only one client ID may be connected to an MQTT broker at at time.
+If a duplicate client ID attempts to connect to a broker, the broker will disconnect the earlier connection.
+For these reasons it is important that client IDs are selected so that there can never be any duplicate IDs.

+The MQTT broker allows the username (used in authenticating with the broker) to be used as the client ID.
+The only way to enforce unique client IDs is to allocate unique usernames to each client (ie each observatory) and force clients to use the username as their client ID.
+This is the approach used by the Intermagnet MQTT service.

 ### Authentication and authorization ###

-Each IMO or GIN will be assigned connection details that will be needed to publish data on the Intermagnet MQTT service:
+Each IMO or GIN wishing to send data will be assigned connection details that will be needed to publish data on the Intermagnet MQTT service:

-- A username.
+- A publication username.
 The username will be unique to the IMO or GIN and should not be shared.
+  This username is used for publishing data.
+- A publication password.
+The publication password is linked to the publication username.
+- A subscription username.
+The username will be unique to the IMO or GIN and should not be shared.
+  This username is used for subscribing to data, to allow an IMO or GIN to check that its data is being received.
-- A password.
-The password is linked to the username.
+- A subscription password.
+The subscription password is linked to the subscription username.

-The username given to each IMO or GIN will define which topics (and so which observatories) the IMO of GIN can publish data to.
+The usernames given to each IMO or GIN will define which topics (and so which observatories) they can publish and subscribe to.

-A client will also be allowed to subscribe to the topics that it can publish to.
+An IMO or GIN will be allowed to subscribe to the topics that it can publish to.
+Because the client ID (specified by the username) can only connect once to a broker, it is not possible to use one username to publish and subscribe at the same time.
+The username assigned for publication must be used only for publishing.
+A second username and password allows subscription at the same time as publication.

 ### Secure transport ###